Badgerati/Pode/docs/Tutorials/OpenAPI/OpenAPI.md

 # plus a bookmark page with the link to all documentation
 Enable-PodeOAViewer -Bookmarks -Path '/docs'

+# there is also an OpenAPI editor (only for v3.0.x)
+Enable-PodeOAViewer -Editor -Path '/docs/swagger-editor'
 ```

 ## Multiple OpenAPI definition